HCS Composting Duties and Responsibilities

 - Remove landfill waste bag as needed and replace can liner.

 - Remove commingled recycling as needed and deposit in green HCSWA commingled recycling container.

 - Exchange compost container with clean, rinsed compost container when approximately 85% full.

 - Following lunch servings, place full compost containers outside in designated area for pickup.
-Please ensure that locking mechanism is fully engaged and lid is sealed.
+Please ensure that the locking mechanism is fully engaged and the lid is sealed.

 - If a composting cart has been damaged, the locking mechanism is not working properly, or any other feature of the cart is not performing as expected, please make note of the cart and post a sign to this cart indicating the defective feature so that SMART can fix or replace the cart.

 Dining Services Staff

 - Place a clean, rinsed composting container in the kitchen area.

 - Post kitchen signage in visible areas detailing cart maintenance and compostable items.